First Busey Corporation research snapshot

 BUSE AI Trading Strategy Framework

-The BUSE AI trading strategy is a rules-based research framework.
-It is not personalized advice and should be paired with position sizing, stop levels, and fresh filings or news checks.
+The BUSE AI trading strategy is a rules-based research framework, not personalized advice.
+Pair it with position sizing, stop levels, and a check of fresh filings and news before acting.

 Dividend accumulation setup

-Build a position on pullbacks toward the support zone, treating the 3.56% dividend yield as a baseline return.
-Scale in on weakness rather than chasing strength above $30.
+On pullbacks toward the 50-day moving average near $28.91, the 3.33% dividend yield offers a baseline return while the position builds.
+Scale in on weakness rather than chasing strength at the top of the range.

 Fundamental monitor

-Track the evidence that matters most for a regional bank: net interest margin trajectory, loan growth, non-performing asset trends, efficiency ratio, tangible book value growth, and the quarterly dividend declaration.
+Track the evidence that matters for a regional bank: adjusted net interest margin, loan and deposit growth, non-performing asset trends, adjusted return on average tangible common equity, efficiency ratio, tangible book value growth, and the quarterly dividend declaration.
+Also watch buyback execution after the $128.8 million repurchased in 2026 year to date.

-Reduce conviction if net interest margin compresses for three consecutive quarters, NPA ratios rise above peer averages, or the bank signals a dividend reduction.
+Reduce exposure if net interest margin compresses meaningfully, NPA ratios rise above peer averages, or the bank signals weaker capital return.
+Reassess after each quarterly filing, with the next report expected around October 2026.

 Investment research summary